International Youth Day 2022: Theme, History, Significance, Celebration, and More

 How is International Youth Day celebrated?

 United Nations chooses themes every year for International Youth Day so that participants can focus on the respective themes and planned their events accordingly where there is a need among the world's youth.
 On this day all over the world, several activities and events occur.
-Usually, these events are parades, concerts, fairs, festivals, exhibitions, and sports etc. To spread the message UN has developed a framework approach and highlighted three approaches like increased commitment and investment in youth, increased youth participation and partnerships, and increased intercultural understanding among youth.
+Usually, these events are parades, concerts, fairs, festivals, exhibitions, and sports, etc. To spread the message UN has developed a framework approach and highlighted three approaches like increased commitment and investment in youth, increased youth participation and partnerships, and increased intercultural understanding among youth.

-On this day several educational radio show, public meetings or debate is organised, initiate round table discussions among adults and young people to promote intergenerational understanding, organise a youth forum to exchange ideas, organise a concert, an exhibition, etc. This year the celebration goes online due to the COVID-19 pandemic.
+On this day several educational radio show, public meetings or debate is organised, initiate round table discussions among adults and young people to promote intergenerational understanding, organise a youth forum to exchange ideas, organise a concert, an exhibition, etc.